Ciro Danucci: Cuneo & Sorrento

 In October 2012 Danucci was signed by the third division club Cuneo.
 The club relegated to Lega Pro 2nd Division in 2013.
 On 3 August 2013 Danucci was signed by fellow fourth division club Sorrento.
 That season would be the last season of Lega Pro 2nd Division, as the two divisions of Lega Pro (ex–Serie C) would be merged, as well as reduction from 69 teams to 60 teams.
 On 5 August, the league committee also admitted six additional teams from Serie D to fill the vacancies.
 Sorrento finished as the 9th of Group B, 1 point below Vigor Lamezia.
 The hope of avoiding relegation was cut short by a 0–4 loss to Arzanese in the first match of the relegation playoffs.
 Eventually, Sorrento lost 3–4 in aggregate despite a 3–0 home win; Danucci played both matches as a starter.

 Coaching career

 On 17 November 2021, he was hired as head coach of Fasano in Serie D.

 On 10 June 2022, he was hired as head coach of Brindisi, winning promotion to Serie C in his first season in charge.
 He was dismissed on 28 November 2023 after a negative start in the club's 2023–24 Serie C campaign.
 On 20 February 2024, Danucci was called back in charge of Brindisi, taking over with the team dead last in the league, lasting only two weeks before mutually agreeing to leave the club for good on 4 March.

 He successively served briefly as head coach of Serie D club Fidelis Andria from June to October 2024.

+For the season 2025–26, he became the head coach of Taranto, Eccellenza Apulia club born-again after a failure (exclusion from 2024–25 Serie C).
+On 24 November 2025 was replaced by Luigi Panarelli, but he returned on 4 January 2026.